jkovuru/Bike_SalesInsights/README.md

 - Data modeling plays a vital role and is considered as the basement of report.
 All the visuals will be build upon the data model.
 - Poor data modeling affects the over all performance of the report.
 - Following Good practices of data modeling is must.
-- In this project, we have followed Snowfall data modeling method.
+- In this project, we have followed Snowflake data modeling method.

 <img src="(https://github.com/jkovuru/Bike_SalesInsights/blob/main/Report/data%20model_star%20schema.png)" class="center">